PauseAI/pauseai-website/src/posts/teams.md

 Team lead: RationalHippy

-## Project Management Team
+## Action Portfolio Team

-- Make it easy for members to find and contribute to projects.
+- Make it easy for members to take meaningful actions.
 - Have a portfolio of a select few projects that PauseAI can officially endorse and support.
+- Host the public Action meetings, where members share their activities and progress.

 Team lead: Chris Gerrby